jeffh/Fox/docs/source/generators_reference.rst

     executed program results to assist in printing return values when executing commands.

-    .. info:: While raising exceptions are not ideal for an API, this may change when a major API refactor occurs (2.x.x).
+    .. note:: While raising exceptions are not ideal for an API, this may change when a major API refactor occurs (2.x.x).

 .. _Debugging Functions: